ncmdev/plexusent.github.io/index.md

 Read the [API Documentation](http://docs.gowatchit.apiary.io/) for more info.

 ### Facebook Page
-You can have the GWI Widget show up on your facebook page.
+You can have the GWI Widget show up on your Facebook page.
 It will have availabilities, queue and quick alerts functionality.
-It is more deeply integrated into facebook, making signup faster for the user.
+It is more deeply integrated into Facebook, making signup faster for the user.

 Read the [Facebook Page Documentation](/facebook.html).